gohugoio/hugo/content/en/methods/page/Path.md

 - In the logical tree, the relative path is `p2`

 {{% note %}}
-Rember to use the logical path when using any of the methods, functions, or shortcodes listed in the previous section.
+Remember to use the logical path when using any of the methods, functions, or shortcodes listed in the previous section.
 If you include a file extension or language identifier, Hugo will strip these values before finding the page in the logical tree.
 {{% /note %}}